ibm-cloud-docs/databases-for-etcd/connecting-external.md

 ## TLS and self-signed certificate support
 {: #tls-ssc-support}

 All connections to {{site.data.keyword.databases-for-etcd}} are TLS 1.2 enabled, so the method you use to connect needs to be able to support encryption.
 Your deployment also comes with a self-signed certificate to verify the server upon connection.

+For more information, see [{{site.data.keyword.databases-for}} Certificates FAQ](/docs/databases-for-etcd?topic=databases-for-etcd-external-app){: external}.

 ### Using the self-signed certificate
 {: #using-ssc}